artemdudkin/pm2sd/doc/d-bus-black-magic.md

+1. There are two options: (1) configure and start service as privileged user while service can be started as non-privilged user and (2) configure and start service as non-privileged user.
+This instructions is all about second option (as first option available by default)

-1. Please login as selected user and do not use `su - <user>`, because you'll get error `Failed to get D-Bus connection: Connection refused`
+2. To configure service, login as selected user and do not use `su - <user>` (because it causes error `Failed to get D-Bus connection: Connection refused`)

-2. Do `loginctl enable-linger <user>` from privileged user.
+3. Before service configuring, do `loginctl enable-linger <user>` from privileged user.

-3. As Red Hat disabled the systemd user service, please follow [this instruction from SO](https://serverfault.com/a/1026914) to enable systemd user service for selected user:
+4. As Red Hat disabled the systemd user service, follow [this instruction from SO](https://serverfault.com/a/1026914) to enable systemd user service for selected user:

 > I've noticed the tableau server uses --user systemd services - they even have a note about this in their docs: https://help.tableau.com/current/server-linux/en-us/systemd_user_service_error.htm
 >